People lie to you. They lie, because they love you.

 “You’re the best photographer around this area!” is the message.

-You keep posting images on flakebook and the likes, and loving comments keep pouring in.
+You keep posting images on flakebook and the likes, and love keeps pouring in.
+Man it feels good!
+And the dopamine hits!

 All lies.
 For the aforementioned reasons.